proftwist/wordpress-plugins/smart-glossary/readme.txt

 * Smart term matching that avoids HTML tags and links

 == Upgrade Notice ==

+= 1.1.0 =
+Added ability to edit existing terms and definitions directly from the admin panel.

 = 1.0.0 =
 Initial release of Smart Glossary Autolinker.